-If the response is no, the interview should be ended right now!
-The contract details of the agreement between you and the contractor should include the job description, materials that must be used, the price you will pay, and the contractor's duties.
-You have no proof that you and the asbestos abatement contractor agreed to the same thing if it isn't in writing.
+The interview should be terminated immediately if the answer is no!
+A contract should include the job description, materials to be used, the price you will pay, and the contractor’s responsibilities.
+Without a written agreement, you have no proof that you and the asbestos abatement contractor agreed on the same thing.

 Is this work covered by any particular legislation, requirements, or standards?
 Look for businesses willing to show that their personnel completed authorized certification programs.
 Are they willing to give documentation to back up their claims?

 Interested in working with a company that removes toxins, such as asbestos, from asbestos siding?
 When Manorville and NY are hired, they should contain Green Island Group NY.